verloop/ios-sdk/README.md

 config.setUserPhone(userPhone phone:String)
 ```

-Or you could pass in one or more of the above details using the api `setUserParam`.
+- User Parameters: You could pass in one or more of the above details using the api `setUserParam`.
 Key can be either `name`, `email`, and/or `phone`.

 ```
 config.setUserParam(key:String, value:String)